bonny/WordPress-Simple-History/readme.txt

 = trunk =
 - Fixed: Images in GitHub readme files are now displayed correctly.
 - Fixed: Readme files to GitHub repositories ending with slash (/) now works correctly too.
+- Fixed: IP Info popup is now again closeable with `ESC` key or with a click outside it.

 = 2.0.28 (April 2015) =